refugies-info/karfur/docs/README.md

 - `staging`:

   - test app
-  - linked to the prod backend (for user tests purposes)
+  - linked to the staging backend (for user tests purposes)
-  - accessible via a development build (see https://docs.expo.dev/development/create-development-builds/)
+  - accessible via a development build (see https://docs.expo.dev/development/create-development-builds/) and internal stores (TestFlight + Play internal testing)

 - `production`:
   - app used by real users
   - linked to the prod backend
-  - accessible in the stores (and via internal distribution)
+  - accessible in the stores

 ## Variables

 The environment variables are defined at 2 different places:

-- For **development**, in `.env` file.
+- For **development** and **staging**, in `.env` file.
-  If you change a variable here, rebuild the project after emptying the cache (`expo r -c`)
+  If you change a variable here, rebuild the project after emptying the cache (`npx expo run:[ios/android]`)
-- For **staging** and **production**:
+- For **production**:
   - in `src/libs/getEnvironment.ts` for non-sensitive variables.
-    We need a unique place to define these variables so they are accessible after a build (`eas build`) and a publication (`expo submit`).
+    We need a unique place to define these variables so they are accessible after a build (`eas build --platform all`) and a publication (`expo submit`).
     See [expo documentation](https://docs.expo.dev/build-reference/variables/#can-i-share-environment-variables-defined-in).
-  - in Expo Go for sensitive variables (API keys, secrets ...)
+  - in Expo.dev (https://expo.dev/accounts/refugies-info/projects/refugies-info-app/secrets) for sensitive variables (API keys, secrets ...)

 # Workflow